Update: Studio environment variables are now released. See the documentation for more information.

 Then we supply the install command for the application itself:

-We point host to localhost and the port to the CONNECT_TOOL_PORT set by the connect library and point.
+Note that we point host to localhost and the port to the CONNECT_TOOL_PORT set by the connect library.
 Additionally, we provide a directory to write the user generated data and annotations by CELLxGENE.
-This can be a data link on S3 or on the local storage of the EC2 instance.
-If you want it to be on the EC2 instance, don’t forget to first create the path with mkdir:
+The example points at a default path on the EC2 instance, but we can point at any valid local path or use the same path conversion trick as we used for the input file to output annotations to S3 as well- see the complete example on GitHub.
+If you want to use a different path on the EC2 instance, don’t forget to first create the path with mkdir:

-When we now launch the Studio, we should see CELLxGENE startup with the dataset we specified via the data link loaded:
+When we now launch the Studio, we should see CELLxGENE startup with the dataset we specified using the environment variable loaded:

 Example 4: Shiny Apps